-ASBA wants to change that.
-We want to create a global community of enquiry that is focused sauna research, spanning from health science, to history & culture, to technology & design.
+ASBA wants to bring all of these loose ends together.
+We want to create a new global community of enquiry that is focused around sauna research, spanning from health science, to history & culture, to technology & design.

-As such, we are taking matters into our own hands and creating a full-scale academic journal called The International Journal of Sauna Studies (IJSS for short).
+As such, we are taking the initiative to create a full-scale, English-language academic journal called The International Journal of Sauna Studies (IJSS for short).
 The IJSS is projected to launch in 2018.
-More details will be available over the course of 2017.
+More details will be available shortly.

-These aims have been captured in a recent academic publication by ASBA president and founder, Jack Tsonis.
+These aims have been captured in a recent academic publication (see below).
 The article makes a pitch for Sauna Studies as an academic field.
-It’s quite long, but freely available here for anyone who wishes to read it!
+It’s quite long, but freely available for anyone who wishes to read it.

-Tsonis, Jack.
-“Sauna Studies as an Academic Field: A New Agenda for International Research.”
+Tsonis, J. “Sauna Studies as an Academic Field: A New Agenda for International Research.”

 Literature & Aesthetics 26 (2016): 41-82.